Unexploded ordnance: Poland

+Unexploded ordnance from World War II is frequently discovered.
+For example, only in one month of 2024, 31 thousand UXOs were discovered and secured by Polish sappers.

 In October 2020, Polish Navy divers discovered a six-ton "Tallboy" British bomb.
 During the attempt to remotely neutralise the bomb, it exploded in a shipping canal off the Polish port city of Świnoujscie.
 The Polish Navy considered it a success because the divers were able to ultimately destroy the munition with zero casualties reported.
 The government reportedly took all necessary measures before they started to defuse the bomb, which included evacuating 750 residents from the site.

 Spain

 Since the 1980s, more than 750,000 pieces of UXO from the Spanish Civil War (1936–1939) has been recovered and destroyed by the Guardia Civil in Spain.
 In the 2010s, around 1,000 bombs, artillery shells and grenades have been defused every year.